 You are not required to note any damage to the HVAC system unless you have made the necessary repairs or replacements.
 If you had replaced any of these systems, you will most likely want to include this in your listing to attract buyers.
 However, any ongoing issues with plumbing, heating, cooling, and electricity must be noted.

 If you have any past due payments on your utilities or homeowner's association (HOA), you are required to disclose them.
 These past due payments are important to note because they can affect your utilities being on and whether or not buyers will owe money to the HOA.

 Even though it might seem risky to disclose information like this to your buyers, it will save you from major legal battles.
 It is also the ethical thing to do to inform the future residents of your home what they should expect from buying the house.

 If you are wanting to make sure you disclose all the correct information when selling your house, work with a trusted real estate agent to guide you through this process.
-A local Clever Partner Agent will be with you every step of the way with quality service for a flat fee of $3,000 or 1% for homes over $350,000.
+A local Clever Partner Agent will be with you every step of the way with quality service for 1.5%.